gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 more loudly than I should have, but there was no answer.
 So I pulled myself back up onto the roof beam and crept away like a defeated army.

-I went to see her father two days later, and then---gaaah.
+I went to see her father two days later, and then—gaaah.
 I heft my spear.
 I understand spears a lot better than I do people.
 I'll worry about Sehdie when the morning comes.
 About Sehdie and about what the voices said on the bridge.
 I'll worry about it all in the morning because if I worry about it now I won't